soderstromkr/whisper-local-transcribe/README.md

 ```
 pip install -U openai-whisper
 ```
-4. There is an option to run a batch file, whihch launches a GUI built on TKinter and TTKthemes.
+4. There is an option to run a batch file, which launches a GUI built on TKinter and TTKthemes.
 If using these options, make sure they are installed in your python build.
 You can install them via pip.
 ```
 pip install tk
 ```